-In a riding accident, the rider may suffer injury or death.
+In an accident, a bicyclist may suffer injury or death.
 Helmets on the market today offer varying degrees of protection, but the consumer has little basis for judging the relative effectiveness of a given model.
 This Standard presents a rational means for differentiating between helmets which meet specified standards for impact protection and retention system effectiveness and those which do not.

-The Snell Foundation urges that protective helmets be required for all individuals participating in supervised equestrian events and encourages the riding public in general to wear helmets which meet appropriate performance standards1.
+The Snell Foundation urges that protective helmets be required for all individuals participating in supervised events and encourages all bicyclists, casual and competition, to wear helmets which meet appropriate performance standards.

-This 2021 Standard establishes performance characteristics suitable for horseback riding.
+This 2024 Standard establishes performance characteristics suitable for bicycling.
 This Standard does not establish construction and material specifications.
 The Foundation does not recommend specific materials or designs.
 Manufacturers submit helmets to be tested under this Standard and if the submitted helmets pass, a certification is issued.